 I wish I could have more time with her, but I don’t want to lose the knowledge I have learned because of her death.

-Its time to let go of some of the resentment, because I now know a little bit more about my mom from spending time with Deborah.
-My mother let her past run her future and because of that made shitty decisions.
-I can’t be mad at her for that.
+It’s time to let go of some of the resentment because I now know a little bit more about my mom from spending time with Deborah.
+My mother let her past ruin her future and because of that made shitty decisions.
+After losing a parent you realize you can’t be mad at her for that.
 She was just doing what she thought was best.
 She did what she could with the hand she was dealt.

 I am still trying to learn more about my mother and her past, but the people who could have told us are gone.
 We are left with unanswered questions that we may never know the answers to.
-This is what I have learned after losing a parent.
+These are the hard life lessons you learn after losing your parent.

 But I leave you with one last word of advice.
 Enjoy your parents while you still have them.
 Don’t just look at them as your annoying parents.
 Get to know them as people, enjoy their “when I was a kid” stories.
 Make memories with them and take a lot of videos and pictures.